How To Use Detergents Correctly

-If you've gotten this far, congratulations I've obviously not bored you death with all this quite yet, so I'll continue.
+If you've gotten this far, congratulations we've obviously not bored you death with all this quite yet, so we'll continue.

 One of the single biggest problems with detergents is the bewildering array of them on the shelves which makes it so very easy to get confused.
 Many people don't even know what they are buying and, because there's little or no information out there, you are simply left to guess at what's best for you.

-I'll try to explain it as briefly as I can and help you make a more informed choice.
+We'll try to explain it as briefly as we can and help you make a more informed choice.

 The difference is simple, bio has enzymes in it and non-bio does not.
 The enzymes are "biological" in that they target certain types of organic based stains and remove them extremely effectively.
 They occur naturally and pose no threat to humans.